 “Captain Cassandra, are you all right?”

 I nodded.
 I could not wait to return back to Mars.
 It was easier living with only scientists and the odd tourist there.
 At least, I would be far away from Father and Mother’s clutches.

 I had Cassie’s remains in a cryogenic state much to our parents’ objections.
 She had her own room in the dome on Mars.
-Using a software programme which enabled it to connect Cassie’s brainwave, our scientists also managed to revive her mind as a living being.
+Using a software programme that enabled it to connect Cassie’s brainwave, our scientists also managed to revive her mind as a living being.

 Are you ready, Mary?
 Cassie asked on the screen.
-I could somewhat see her smiling in a semi zero-gravity dorm.
+I could somewhat see her smiling in a semi-zero-gravity dorm.